 - TRELLO.
 This cloud app is used as a tool for visually organizing projects and ideas.
 You can view the status and progress of any project at a glance, and can switch between a list or calendar view.

 - DROPBOX.
 Like Google Drive, Dropbox is a cloud-based file storage app.
 You can sync documents on your desktop quickly and collaborate within Microsoft Word and Excel.

 - SLACK.
 This tool is used for group communication and file sharing.
-It’s a hybrid of an email and chat app that makes group communication easy.
+It’s a hybrid of an email and chats app that makes group communication easy.
 Whereas email is contained to only those in the conversation, if a new employee joins your company, they can read past messages and be brought up to speed much more fast.
 Separating conversations into different “channels” within Slack make it much easier to organize conversations compared to email.

-Cloud technology serves the mobile workforce and companies with multiple locations and remote employees better than on premise solutions.
+Cloud technology serves the mobile workforce and companies with multiple locations and remote employees better than on-premise solutions.
 Understanding the benefits of cloud collaboration, helps you to realize that its goal is to provide a natural experience of working together with your team members, no matter where you are.